-For more ideas, read our post on Airbnb pricing strategy.
+For more ideas on Airbnb rate optimization, read our post on creating an Airbnb pricing strategy.

-Aside from these aspects of your listing that you can directly control, there are a number of other factors to keep in mind if you want to boost your listing on Airbnb.
+Aside from these aspects of your listing that you can directly control, there are a number of other Airbnb ranking factors to keep in mind if you want to boost your listing on Airbnb.

 Good reviews.
 Focus on getting good reviews.
 Easier said than done, but good reviews are essential to performing well in Airbnb search rankings.
 A small number of negative or missed reviews from guests won’t necessarily have a substantial negative impact, but it’s best to do everything you can to get glowing 5-star reviews.
 Sometimes, things as basic as providing quality towels or a good mattress can help you get better reviews.

 Superhost status.
 Every 3 months, Airbnb checks to see if you’ve met the following criteria: 4.8 or higher overall rating; 10+ stays in the last year; less than 1% cancellation rate (from you, not your guests); 90% response rate.
 If you have, you’re given Superhost status, which gives guests more confidence to book with you, which increases your booking rate, which improves your search ranking.